data-douser/codeql-sap-js/javascript/frameworks/cap/src/bad-authn-authz/DefaultUserIsPrivileged/DefaultUserIsPrivileged.md

 It may be tempting to overwrite the `cds.User.default` as `cds.User.Privileged`, for ease of development.
 However, this may slip through production undeleted since the assignment to `cds.User.default` can be hard to detect because it may take various forms; e.g. the programmer may choose to store `cds.User` to a variable `v` and access `cds.User.default` by `v.default`.

-A safer and more elegant solution is to set up a development profile and opt in to use a non-production strategy such as basic, dummy, or mocked during its use.
+A safer and more elegant solution is to set up a development profile and opt in to use a non-production strategy such as `"basic"`, `"dummy"`, or `"mocked"` during its use.
 This can be done in `package.json` of the CAP application at its project root:

 ``` json
 {